- How Do I Get A Vote-By-Mail (VBM) Ballot?

 - What About Accessible Voting By Mail?

 Here’s everything you need to know about how to vote by mail, guided by your questions.
-We'll be updating this FAQ as we answer more, so check back often.

 If you have a question that’s not being addressed, ask us!
 You can submit your question by using the form at the bottom and the Voter Game Plan team will do our best to get you an answer.